tt-isv-org/scc/article-intro/README.md

     Ranges:                     5000-6000
 ```

-## Important resources in SCC processing
+## Important resources used by SCCs

 Once we have decided which SCC to use (pre-existing or custom), how do we link to it in our deployment?